-We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and we may take advantage of reduced reporting requirements that are otherwise applicable to public companies until we are no longer an emerging growth company.
+We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and we may take advantage of reduced reporting requirements that are otherwise applicable to other public companies.
+We may take advantage of these exemptions until we no longer are an emerging growth company.
 Section 107 of the JOBS Act provides that an emerging growth company can take advantage of the extended transition period afforded by the JOBS Act for the implementation of new or revised accounting standards.
-We elected to use the extended transition period for complying with new or revised accounting standards and, as a result of this election, our unaudited condensed consolidated financial statements may not be comparable to companies that comply with public company effective dates.
+We have elected to use the extended transition period for complying with new or revised accounting standards and, as a result of this election, our unaudited condensed consolidated statements may not be comparable to companies that comply with public company effective dates.
 We may take advantage of these exemptions up until the last day of the fiscal year following the fifth anniversary of our IPO or such earlier time that we no longer are an emerging growth company.
-We would cease to be an emerging growth company if we have more than \$1.07 billion in annual revenue, have more than \$700.0 million in market value of our stock held by non-affiliates (and have been a public company for at least 12 months and have filed one annual report on Form 10-K), or have issued more than \$1.0 billion of non-convertible debt securities over a three-year period.